-On 12 May 2020, the Court of Appeal handed down a judgment in favour of the appellants in this case.
+On 12 May 2020, the Court of Appeal handed down judgment in favour of the appellants in this case.
 The appellants were originally in receipt of legacy benefits but had to claim universal credit (UC) when the Secretary of State for Work and Pensions (SSWP) decided that they were no longer entitled to legacy benefits and terminated their awards.
 Even though those decisions were ultimately overturned on revision, the appellants were stuck on UC and received less than they would have if they had remained on legacy benefits.
-The Court found that there had been a difference in treatment of the appellants compared with legacy benefit claimants who had not had any wrongful decision terminating their legacy benefit awards and who would be moved to UC through managed migration and would benefit from transitional protection.
-This difference in treatment was found by the Court to be manifestly without reasonable foundation and so the Article 14 non-discrimination rights of the appellants (in conjunction with Article 1, Protocol 1) had been breached.
-The SSWP has been refused permission to appeal to the Supreme Court by the Court of Appeal.
-We wait to see whether she will renew her application for permission direct to the Supreme Court.
+The Court found that there had been a difference in treatment of the appellants compared with legacy benefit claimants who had not had any wrongful decision terminating their legacy benefit awards and therefore would be moved to UC through managed migration and benefit from transitional protection.
+This difference in treatment was found by the Court to be manifestly without reasonable foundation and the Article 14 non-discrimination rights of the appellants (in conjunction with Article 1 to the First Protocol) had been breached.
+The SSWP applied directly to the Supreme Court for permission to appeal but that application was refused on 26 February 2021.

 The first case was brought on behalf of TD and AD, a mother and daughter.
 AD suffers from sickle cell anaemia and TD gave up work to care for her.
 AD was in receipt of disability living allowance (DLA) and, as her mother and carer, TD claimed income support (IS), carer’s allowance (CA) and child tax credit (CTC) with a disabled child element.
 The family’s total benefit income (excluding housing benefit) was £1,338.68 per month.
 In February 2017, TD was told that because AD's DLA award had expired, TD's carer's allowance and consequently her income support would also end.
 In fact, TD had put in a renewal DLA claim for AD (which was subsequently granted).

-Both cases therefore involved a decision on the part of the SSWP, i.e. the termination of a benefit, which was then found, through the revision process, to be wrongfully made.
-In both cases, CPAG challenged the refusal to allow a return to legacy benefits or to provide transitional protection, on the basis that the treatment of the appellants was discriminatory under Article 14 of the Human Rights Act 1998 (in conjunction with Article 1 to the First Protocol (A1P1), when compared with a person in respect of whose benefits there had not been any wrongful decision, or compared with a person who claims UC through managed migration who would be given transitional protection.
+Both cases involved an initial decision on the part of the SSWP, i.e. the termination of a legacy benefit, which was then found, through the revision process, to have been wrongfully made.
+In both cases, CPAG challenged the subsequent refusal to allow a return to legacy benefits or to provide transitional protection in UC, on the basis that the treatment of the appellants was discriminatory under Article 14 of the European Convention on Human Rights in conjunction with Article 1 to the First Protocol (A1P1), when compared with a person who had not received a wrongful decision, or compared with a person who claims UC through managed migration and would be given transitional protection.

 The cases were heard together in the High Court in January 2019.
-Mrs Justice May, hearing the case, accepted the SSWP’s submission that the SSWP “needed to do no more….than to demonstrate that proper consideration had been given to persons in the position of the Claimants”.
+Mrs Justice May, hearing the case, accepted the SSWP’s submission that the SSWP “needed to do no more…than to demonstrate that proper consideration had been given to persons in the position of the Claimants”.
 She found that proper consideration had been given and so there was no Article 14 breach.
 The High Court judgment can be found here.

-Having found that the lower court judge had not approached the question of justification for the difference in treatment correctly, the Court of Appeal went on to consider for itself whether such justification had been established.
+Having found that the lower court had not approached the question of justification for the difference in treatment correctly, the Court of Appeal went on to consider for itself whether such justification had been established.
 Lord Justice Singh stated that reasons of cost and administrative difficulty alone were not enough to justify a difference in treatment.
 He also noted that the policy of paying transitional protection to managed migrants to UC demonstrated that the SSWP was prepared and able to set up such a system.
 The Court concluded that the difference in treatment in this case was manifestly disproportionate in its impact on the appellants when ‘the only reason in reality why they moved from legacy benefits to UC was as a result of errors of law by the state itself’ and so was manifestly without reasonable foundation.
-There had therefore been a breach of the appellants’ rights under Article 14 in conjunction with A1, P1.
+There had therefore been a breach of the appellants’ rights under Article 14 in conjunction with A1P1.